zzzainab/meqa/README.md

 We include our final dataset of benchmark scores (1-5) based on human and LLM evaluators.

 # Code
 We include a script that integrates the use of GPT-4o via API calls that can be used to reproduce our work and an exemplar spreadsheet for integration.
+Please note that our script relies on google sheet integration, this would need to be edited for reproduction.